 - share in developing your plan of care.

 - receive delivery of services in a culturally competent manner.

-- receive information about our organisation, our providers, services, and role in the treatment process.
+- receive information about our organisation, our providers, services, and our role in the treatment process.

 - receive information about provider work history and training.

 - receive information about clinical guidelines used in providing and managing your care.

 - know about advocacy and community groups and prevention services.

 - be able to freely file a complaint, grievance, or appeal, and learn how to do so.